docarray/docarray/docs/user_guide/intro.md

     pip install "docarray[proto]"
     ```

-Depending on your usage you might want to only use `DocArray` with only a couple of specific modalities.
+Depending on your usage you might want to use `DocArray` with only a couple of specific modalities and their dependencies.
-For instance let's say you only want to work with images, you can install `DocArray` using the following command:
+For instance, let's say you only want to work with images, you can install `DocArray` using the following command:

 ```
 pip install "docarray[image]"